 What areas are reviewed in a Green Audit?

-- Adapting to climate change – If you detect elements in your business that could be vulnerable to climate change and affected by an overall rise in temperature or extreme weather/floods resulting from climate change, you need to create plans to resolve these issues
+- Adapting to climate change: If you detect elements in your business that could be vulnerable to climate change and affected by an overall risk in temperature or extreme weather/floods resulting from climate change, you need to create plans to resolve these issues

-- Air quality – Monitor your electricity generation in your company, observing geographical location, how much you use, and how to reduce electrical consumption.
-Also, review your transportation and how much harmful gasses are being released into the atmosphere.
+- Air quality: Monitor your electricity generation in your company, observing geographical location, how much you use, and how to reduce electrical consumption.
+Also, review your transportation and how many harmful gases are being released into the atmosphere.
 Make a plan of preventing or reducing these detrimental effects on our planet (such as using electric cars or other fuel alternatives)

-- Landscape – Identify if your landscape and infrastructure follow the rules of nature.
-This could include workplace culture, the relationship between land and man, and how colleagues treat the environment—detecting issues and acting on them accordingly.
+- Landscape: Identify if your landscape and infrastructure follows the rules of nature.
+This could include workplace culture, the relationship between land and man, and how colleagues treat the environment – detecting issues and acting on them accordingly

-After performing your business’s green audit, it should be apparent which issues to act upon and resolve.
+After performing your business’s Green Audit, it should be apparent which issues to act upon and resolve.
 The specifics of the necessary actions depend on your company and the resources you have available.
 The importance and priority of certain factors depend on your industry and geographical location.
-Leaning on management systems such as ISO 14001 can help you prioritise these findings as you review your environmental aspect.
+Leaning on management systems such as ISO 14001 can help you to prioritise these findings as you review your environmental aspect.

 An ‘environmental aspect’ is simply any part of a company’s interaction with the environment.
 After detecting these aspects, the ISO 14001 can be used as a framework to resolve the sustainability issues you may have within the company.
 When determining your environmental aspects, the ISO 14001 says you can consider: